 Qlik Sense offers a Desktop Version for individuals that’s entirely free.

 - Qlik Sense Cloud Business: $30/user/month billed annually

-IBM Watson Analytics platform is a newcomer to the BI industry, but IBM is no stranger to BI — its Cognos BI software is an industry leader for enterprise-level businesses.
+IBM Watson Campaign Automation platform is a newcomer to the BI industry, but IBM is no stranger to BI — its Cognos BI software is an industry leader for enterprise-level businesses.
 IBM Cognos, however, is out of most small businesses’ price range (starting at $12,000).

-Watson Analytics is geared toward small business needs.
-A cloud-based, self-service platform, Watson Analytics guides data exploration, automates predictive analytics and makes dashboard and infographic creation a breeze.
+Watson Campaign Automation is geared toward small business needs.
+A cloud-based, self-service platform, Campaign Automation guides data exploration, automates predictive analytics and makes dashboard and infographic creation a breeze.
 No coding skills required!

-IBM Watson Analytics offers a 30-day free trial of its Premium edition.
+IBM Watson Campaign Automation Analytics offers a 30-day free trial of its Premium edition.